Check out my custom vibration dampener

 Height

-For the most part, companies making ball hoppers recognize this, but I have encountered a few unreasonably short baskets that make the cleanup process a little less convenient.
+Companies making them recognize this for the most part, but I have encountered a few unreasonably short baskets that make the cleanup process less convenient.

 Materials

-Steel and plastic are the two most common materials you’ll find used for ball hoppers.
-For the most part, a steel hopper will offer added durability, but it can increase its weight, so there may be a tradeoff.
+Steel and plastic are the two most common materials used for hoppers.
+A steel hopper generally offers added durability, but it can increase its weight, so there may be a tradeoff.

-Beyond the core materials, some baskets offer coatings to help protect the baskets against the elements.
-If that’s a concern and you’re looking for a basket to last longer, then it’s worth considering.
+Beyond the core materials, some baskets offer coatings to help protect them against the elements.
+If that’s a concern and you’re looking for a basket that will last longer, then it’s worth considering.

 Construction

 Various ball hoppers will offer varying degrees of construction for added durability.
-For example, some ball hoppers offer thicker steel and more robust welding to improve their durability.
+For example, some offer thicker steel and more robust welding to improve their durability.

 A few companies have introduced a floating wire at the bottom of their baskets, making pressing down on balls to collect them dramatically easier, which is a handy feature if you’ve struggled to pick up balls with a standard hopper in the past.